calaldees/teachingWorkshops/teacherTraining/SP1.md

     * Preparing students for a future we are unsure of
 * Action points (15min)
     * What are you going to follow up after this session
+    * Discuss with peers - give me some highlights

 Introductions
 -------------